 Wondering what people are saying about us?
 Here are some of the reviews that contribute to our average rating of 4.7 stars out of 5.
 Want to read more?
 Visit our reviews page.

-We're confident you'll love our service and stay with us.
+We’re confident you’ll love our service and stay with us.
 That’s why we don’t lock you into a contract.
-With us, you can pay monthly or annually by bank withdrawal or credit card, for as long (or little) as you need protection.
+With us, you can pay monthly or annually and there’s no fixed-term contract.
+You can also change your payment preferences through your online account.

 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.